Packard-Power-Rankings/ppr/README.md

 This might be an approach to our fullstack project where we can containerize the frontend and backend.
 I was talking to Dr. MacEvoy a little about the fullstack that uses MongoDB, and it might make more sense to switch to PostgreSQL since it can use both NoSQL and SQL databases and it works seamlessly with AWS.
 Here is a [template](https://github.com/PlatonovSerg/full-stack-fastapi/tree/master) that we could go off that, to me, would make the most sense and would give us the option to choose between SQL or NoSQL.
 Let me know what you guys think, but this swarm would give us that added boost with our development, we just need to talk to Dr. Basnet and Dr. Packard about it.

+## Docker Compose Files and Commands

+To start if you do not have Docker Desktop then you are going to need it to run the stuff I have below.
+You can find it at [Docker's(https://www.docker.com/products/docker-desktop/)] website.

 So far I have gotten the docker compose file setup so that we can containerize everything without having to install all the dependencies locally.
 It still is pretty bare bones but it should work, I will be making adjustments to help get it working a little bit better.